ekera/qunundrum/README.md

 Note furthermore that the portions of the code that pertain to Shor's original algorithm for computing general discrete logarithms are based on a heuristic that lacks an error bound.
 These portions, and the heuristic, are a work in progress.

 ## Installing and compiling

-To compile and run these programs under e.g. [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04.4), first execute:
+To compile and run these programs under e.g. [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04.4) or [20.04 LTS](https://releases.ubuntu.com/20.04), first execute:

 ```console
 $ sudo apt install libgmp-dev libmpfr-dev libfplll-dev libopenmpi-dev
 $ sudo apt install gcc g++ make openmpi-bin
 ```

-to install libraries and header files for [GMP](https://gmplib.org), [MPFR](https://www.mpfr.org) and [fpLLL](https://github.com/fplll/fplll), as well as libraries, headers and binaries for [OpenMPI](https://www.open-mpi.org) and for compiling C and C++ sources.
+This installs libraries and header files for [GMP](https://gmplib.org), [MPFR](https://www.mpfr.org) and [fpLLL](https://github.com/fplll/fplll), as well as libraries, headers and binaries for [OpenMPI](https://www.open-mpi.org) and for compiling C and C++ sources.
 You may then proceed to compile the executables:
 ```console
 $ make
 ```